sigopt/sigopt-examples/stanford-augmented-image-classification/README.md

 The data_subset option is used to specify the fraction of the Stanford Cars dataset to use (data_subset = 0.5 means 50% of the data is used).
 A 20% validation split is applied to the data used.

 The bounds of these hyperparameters are specified in the Orchestrate experiment configuration file `orchestrate_stanford_cars_augmented_tuning_config.yml`.
+Make sure to change the config file to include the name of your AWS S3 bucket used to store the augmented images.

 ### Cluster Configuration